 Sony a6000: The Best-Selling Mirrorless Camera of All Time [Review]

-With an MSRP of $598.00 with kit lens, the Sony a6000 is considered one of the best entry-level mirrorless cameras on the market.
+With a price of $498.00 with kit lens, the Sony a6000 is considered one of the best entry-level mirrorless cameras on the market.
 Mirrorless technology is still relatively new compared to the more familiar DSLRs that have been dominant for decades.
 In addition, the selection of bodies and lenses is noticeably smaller for the mirrorless line, but this is changing rapidly.
 The popularity of the a6000 silver brings into question the value, image quality, and ease of use for the average user looking to transition to the newer technology.
 Explore the Sony a6000 with Digital Camera Central below.

 Read enough reviews and ready to buy?
-Click here to buy the Sony a6000 now.
+Click here to purchase this Sony camera.

 Table of Contents

 - Technical Specifications

 - Build Quality

 - What additional features does the a6000 silver offer?

 - Does the a6000 have Wi-Fi or GPS Connectivity?